-But once they come to a place where their heart can be softened again is there any hope of salvation?
-These people have tasted and seen that God is good and yet walked away from Him.
-No doubt, there are many asking how to come back to God after falling away.
+But if someone reaches a point where their heart can be softened again—is there still hope for them?
+These are people who have tasted and seen that the Lord is good, yet chose to walk away.
+No doubt, many are asking: “Can I come back to God after falling away?”

 The answer is yes!
-There is hope for those who have once been in the faith and yet left it.
-Some may think that is untrue because of certain scriptures such as Hebrews 6, which we will be talking about in this unit.
-But the truth is that even those who have known God but renounced the faith have a chance to return.
+There is hope for those who were once in the faith and then left it.
+Some may say otherwise, pointing to passages such as Hebrews 6 and 10, which we’ll examine in this study.
+But the truth is this: even those who once belonged to Christ still have a chance to return to Him after falling away.

-What Happens When a Christian Departs from the Faith
+What Happens When a Christian Falls Away From God

 Job 33:4